 Some IRAs and IRA-based plans can be divided by QDRO but do not require a QDRO by law.
 These accounts include standard IRAs, SIMPLE IRAs, SEP-IRAs and Keogh plans.
 ERISA and other Internal Revenue Code sections permit a QDRO to order the IRA custodian to divide the IRA assets but an IRA or IRA-based plan is not subject to all of the ERISA provisions that require a QDRO.
 Often IRA custodians only require a copy of any valid court order that orders the division plus their form.

-Retirement Plans Not Subject to QDRO Division in Dallas and Fort Worth, Texas
+Retirement Plans Not Subject to QDRO Division in Texas

 The vast majority of employer-sponsored retirement plans are subject to QDROs.
 There are a number of types of plans that are not subject to QDROs and will not accept a QDRO.
 These include: